Fetching Results...

 William Fevre barrels

-Established in 1959, William Fèvre is one of the biggest landowners in Chablis, with just under 80ha of vineyards.
-Of these, 15.9 hectares are classified as Premier Cru and 15.2 hectares as Grand Cru.
-The domaine boasts holdings in six out of the seven Grands Crus, with Les Clos the flagship producing profound Chardonnay wines with great structure, mineral depth and ageability.
+Domaine William Fèvre, located in the prestigious Chablis region of Burgundy, has a legacy spanning over 250 years.
+Established in 1959, William Fèvre is one of the biggest landowners in Chablis, with just under 80 hectares of vineyards.
+Of these, 15.9 hectares are classified as Premier Cru, and 15.2 hectares as Grand Cru.
+The domaine boasts holdings in six out of the seven Grand Crus, with Les Clos as the flagship, producing profound white wine Chardonnay with great structure, mineral depth, and ageability.

-Since 2000, the domain has expanded its vineyard holdings while intensifying its commitment to sustainable farming practices in the vineyards.
-The estate has also embraced organic cultivation methods, the entire 78ha estate becoming organic-certified in 2023.
-Careful oak management is central to William Fèvre’s terroir-driven style: Premier Cru wines are vinified in 40-50% oak; Grands Crus in 70-80%, without new wood.
+Since 2000, the domaine has expanded its vineyard holdings while intensifying its commitment to sustainable farming practices.
+The estate has also embraced organic cultivation methods, with the entire 78 hectares estate becoming organic-certified in 2023.
+Careful oak management is central to William Fèvre’s terroir-driven style: Premier Cru wines are vinified in 40-50% French oak barrels; Grand Crus in 70-80%, without new wood.